pioneercoders/pc-old-tutorial-content/TUTORIAL/C/content/12-Structures-Array/structures_array_tutorial.md

 			<td>4.
 There is no special keyword in declaration of an array.
 				Syntax: int Arrayname[ArraySize].
 			</td>
 			<td>4.
-A special keyword ‘struct’ is used in declaration of structure.
+A special keyword â€˜structâ€™ is used in declaration of structure.
 				Syntax:  struct StructureIdentifier
 				{
 					Structure Member1;